julien123123/pico-epaper/docs.md

 # Direct Draw

 This module mirors micropython's framebuf methods, but it's been optimized to work with specifically e-papers, deepsleep, and micropython native/viper.
 If you don't need to update the whole display every time, it will use way less ressources too (I mean, that's my goal).
 For example, if you are making a clock, and you have to wake up your microcontroller every minute, you can just make it draw the number you need without having to deal with a large bytearray.
 This can be quite quick.
+>[!TIP]
+> This library gives you a lot of options for dynamically showing shapes created from scratch, which can be useful for
+> actually coming up with your program.
+When you are further in development, it's a good idea to pre-render as much graphics
+> as possible using the `export()` function for example.
+You can also process fonts directly through [font_to_py](https://github.com/peterhinch/micropython-font-to-py/tree/master), or using
+> quick functions to apply patterns for example.

 ## Diff parameter
 - `diff` [*bool*, defaults to *False*] parameter: you can use this parameter along with those methods to send the drawn object directly to the red ram of the display.
 In partial mode with BW2B, the black drawings sent to the red buffer that are white in bw ram will turn